 Check that you are logged in to the App Store using your Apple ID, and have a valid payment method linked to that ID.

-2. How to decide which of the pricing options is best for me?
+2. Can I try the app before buying?
+Which pricing option is best for me?

 For a one-time project or experiencing the app before making a long term commitment, weekly subscription is an inexpensive option.
 Quarterly subscription for longer projects, and yearly subscription or one-time price options are best for users who plan to use the app on an ongoing basis.